SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 function, which includes the components the module is made of.
 These stand-alone uncertainty estimation functions are easily exchangeable, just in case users want to use another uncertainty model.

-# Working example and Tutorials: Do it yourself
+# Working example and tutorials: do it yourself

 Included in the ``Qlunc`` repository users can find Jupyter Notebooks-based tutorials (https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials) on how ``Qlunc`` works, providing a tool